PopovEvgeniy/fntreconstructor/readme.txt

 1.Extract content of source code archive.
 2.Open terminal and go to source code directory.
 3.
-Run for install: make install
+Run as root for install: make install
-Run for uninstall: make uninstall
+Run as root for uninstall: make uninstall

 Contact